suleka96/CitationReferenceRetriever/README.md

 <h2>Folder Structure</h2>

-The ResearchPapers folder will be created in your root directory.
+The ResearchPapers folder will be created in your working directory.

 ````````````````````````````````````
 |-- ResearchPapers